What is an Open Collective?

 There are two ways of using your Collective’s money:

-- Submit a receipt for something you paid like online services, meals, plane tickets, etc.
+- Submit a receipt for something you paid for, like online services, meals, plane tickets, etc.

 - Submit an invoice for your work.
-The invoice must include your current address and be made to Open Collective Inc. (or to the host if you are hosted by another organisation) with reference to your collective.
-The invoice is only visible to the host and core contributors, it is not public.
+The invoice must include your current address and be made to Open Collective Inc (or to the host if the Collective is hosted by another organisation) with reference to the Collective name.
+The expense amount will be listed on the Collective page, but the invoice itself is only visible to the host and core contributors (not public).